samgiz/renovate-35524-reproducer/README.md

 renovate
 ```

-This will close the dependency pinning PR and group all the dependencies in the `tauri-monorepo` PR.
 Observe how the `tauri-monorepo` PR alternates between having only pnpm or only cargo updates.